 Imagine the reaction you would get if you walked into an off-the-hook fraternity party and shouted, “Stop this party!
 There are too many drunk people and some of you are going to get hurt.”
-That’s the same reaction you get when you try to tell people about an economic bubble.
+That’s the same reaction you get when you try to warn people about an economic bubble.
 It doesn’t matter if people were burned before because it is different this time.
-Actually, it is very different this time.
-We have a zombie economy that is artificially kept alive through blood transfusion, or if you prefer something more benign, think of the movie “Weekend at Bernie’s.”
-And there is a living, growing bubble that is ripe for a big burst.
+However, we have a zombie economy that is artificially kept alive through financial engineering and there is a living, growing bubble that is ripe for a big burst.

-Of course, one might retort, “We are the wealthiest nation in the world, the stock market just reached record highs, the housing is booming, the inflation is low and the unemployment is reasonable.
+Of course, one might retort, “We are the wealthiest nation in the world, the stock market is at record highs, housing is booming, inflation is low, and unemployment is reasonable.
 What are you talking about?”

 Let’s take a look at the economy first.

-If you look at the overall GDP, yes, the U.S. is still #1.
-And even under the GDP per Capita, the U.S. is ranked 10th or so in the world, depending on the metrics.
+If you look at the overall nominal GDP, yes, the U.S. is still #1.
+And even under the GDP per Capita, the U.S. is ranked 6th or so in the world, depending on the metrics.
 Not bad.
-However, the “average” statistics can be misleading.
+However, such “average” statistics can be misleading.
 If I have $999 and you have $1, then on the average, we have $500 each, but that fact is not going to help you buy a coffee at Starbucks.

-This inequality has only grown more rapidly since the crash of 2008, as Paul Krugman explains in the New York Times.
+This inequality has only grown more rapidly since the crash of 2008.
 To understand what is happening, imagine $1000 being distributed to 1000 people.
 In a socialist world, everyone will get $1.
-In the current version of the capitalist system, this is what is happening:
+In the current crapitalist system, this is what is happening:

 1 guy gets $600, 9 other people get $39 each, and the remaining 990 peasants get 5 cents each.

-If the Forbes 400 move to an island and establish their own country, it will have the 9th largest GDP in the world, ahead of Russia, Canada, Australia and 185 other countries.
+If the Forbes 400 move to an island and establish their own country, it will have the 7th largest GDP in the world – ahead of India, Italy, Russia, Canada, Australia and 185 other countries.

 So how are the American workers doing?
-About 25% of workers make $10 or less an hour.
-Another 25% make under $15/hr.
-Thus, half of all American workers make under $28,000 per year.
+The four most common jobs in America pay $10/hr or less.
+And half of all American workers make under $30,000 per year.

 Whoa!
 If we really have an anemic economy, how do we explain the stock market setting records day after day?
 And the booming housing market?